SocheatN/fraud-detection/README.md

 ## Situation

-Nowadays, due to an evolution of the technology, digital banking emerges, leading to people making more online financial transaction.
+In today's digital age, digital banking emerges, leading to people making more online financial transaction.

 However, the risk of fraud transactions increased as well.
 The most common fraud came from credit card fraud (use of someone's credit card without their consent), identity issue, online payment, and so on.
 It can occurs during a purchase, a money tranfer or even a withdrawal at the ATM.